Emmotes/ic_spoilers/docs/alyndra.md

 # Changes

-Alyndra will be a reworked champion in the Highharvestide event on 10 September 2025 (expected a week after event start due to Worst the Wait).
+Alyndra will be a reworked champion in the Highharvestide event and delayed until 10 September 2025.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.